bouncingleaf/questions/README.md

 As it says on the React Redux website: React Redux "lets your React components read data from a Redux store, and dispatch actions to the store to update data."

 * The ***Provider*** API mentioned above makes the Redux store available to the app.
 * The ***connect*** function takes two arguments: mapStateToProps and mapDispatchToProps, both optional.
-It returns a function, and when you run that function on a component (such as TaskList) you get a connected component (such as ConnectedTaskList).
+It returns a function, and when you run that function on a component (such as QuestionList) you get a connected component (such as ConnectedQuestionList).
   * mapStateToProps describes which part of the store's data the component needs
   * mapDispatchToProps "is used for dispatching actions to the store".